-For his famous Jute sacks installation, Mahama reappropriated material he had purchased from markets, which were first cocoa sacks and then coal sacks.
+For his famous Jute sacks installation, Mahama reappropriated material he had purchased from markets: first cocoa sacks and then coal sacks.

 The works are the result of his investigation of the conditions of supply and demand in African markets.
 Torn, patched, stamped with PRODUCT OF GHANA, and written over with owners’ names, the bags are variously marred, marked, and transformed.

-These installations are displayed in Ghanaian markets as well as galleries, thus defying the artifacts’ intrinsic value system.
+These installations are displayed in Ghanaian markets and galleries, thus defying the artifacts’ intrinsic value system.
 Ibrahim uses coal sacks as a device to explore process, material, value, and meaning.
-He creates an artistic vision out of a commonplace material, repurposing them and exhibiting them in the very marketplaces from which they came.
+He creates an artistic vision out of commonplace material, repurposing them and exhibiting them in the very marketplaces from which they came.

 Ghana was the largest producer of cocoa in the world in the mid-20th century, and a lot of the money that we made from cocoa was actually used in creating social infrastructure – roads, bridges, things like that.

 Even in unremarkable materials like a sack, Mahama sees the history knitted into it and uses it to question value, industry condition, globalization, and economic exchange.

 Mahama continued with the repurposing of discarded objects from urban settings when he created Jute Flags.
 During the 2019 Frieze New York’s opening of Sculpture initiative at the famous Rockefeller Center, Mahama used old rags to reconstruct the legendary United Nations flags around the prominent plaza’s skating rink.
 The commission decided to replace its 192 flags with the 50 jute flags handmade in Ghana.